FAForever/faf-linux/README.md

 # FAF on Linux

 A set of scripts to automatically set up Supreme Commander: Forged Alliance with [Forged Alliance Forever](https://faforever.com/) on Linux.
-Tested on Ubuntu, should work on other distributions as well.
+Tested on Ubuntu and Fedora, should work on other distributions as well.

 ## How to setup